 CenterPoint Energy Natural Gas Bill

-The most likely explanation is that you or another authorized user paid a CenterPoint Energy natural gas bill using a credit or debit card.
+The most likely explanation is that you or another authorized user paid a CenterPoint Energy natural gas bill using a credit card or debit card.

 Compare the transaction with: